mlandis/phyddle/docs/source/pipeline.rst

 range of values of ``SIM_PREFIX`` generates the complete simulated dataset of replicated training examples.

-In this case, we assume that `sim_one.R` is an R script that is located in the subdirectory `./scripts/sim/R` and can be executed using the `Rscript` command.
+In this case, we assume that `sim_bisse.R` is an R script that is located in the subdirectory `./workspace/example` and can be executed using the `Rscript` command.
 The correct `sim_command` value to run this script is:

 .. code-block:: python

-    'sim_command' : 'Rscript scripts/sim/R/sim_one.R'
+    'sim_command' : 'Rscript ./workspace/example/sim_bisse.R'

 Assuming ``sim_dir = ./workspace/example/simulate`` and
 ``sim_batch_size = 10``, phyddle will execute the commands during simulation